Persecution of transgender people under the second Trump administration: In academia

-The National Science Foundation compiled an internal list of words the presence of which in a research paper, grant application, or other relevant documentation, would flag a project and put its funding under review.
+The National Science Foundation compiled an internal list of words which, if present in a research paper, grant application, or other relevant documentation, would flag a project and put its funding under review.
 Words that would initiate a review included "gender", "LGBT", and "women", among others.
 Some transgender scholars reported having their fellowships cut, and being told by the federal government that it was for "promoting gender ideology".

-NASA took down webpages relating to LGBTQ+ employee resource groups and diversity at the organization, and according to employees, verbally informed its employees that any display of LGBTQ+ symbols, such as a pride flag in one's workspace, would be met with being placed on administrative leave.
+NASA took down webpages relating to LGBTQ+ employee resource groups and diversity at the organization, and according to employees, verbally informed its employees that any display of LGBTQ+ symbols, such as a pride flag in one's workspace, would result in the employee being placed on administrative leave.

 Universities

 Many major universities during this time, either faced with potential loss of federal funding, changes in state law, or simply of their own accord, began to implement restrictions both on the rights of transgender students and on the teaching of material related to gender identity.
-This included barring trans students from gender-segregated housing and facilities, banning trans athletes and stripping away any previously won accolades, firing professors who gave instruction that contravened the Trump Administration's position on transgender people, ceasing the provision of gender affirming hormone therapy to transgender students, and destroying books that covered transgender topics.
+This included barring transgender students from gender-segregated housing and facilities, banning transgender athletes and stripping away any previously won accolades, firing professors who gave instruction that contravened the Trump Administration's position on transgender people, ceasing the provision of gender affirming hormone therapy to transgender students, and destroying books that covered transgender topics.

-Prisons

-ICE detention

-Transgender men in ICE custody under the Trump administration have reportedly been specifically subjected to forced labor programs, with justifications given by guards including "If you wanna be a man, I'll treat you like a man" and "Aren't you strong enough?
-Aren't you a man?".
-Those who refused faced punishments including beatings and solitary confinement, with many also reporting severe sexual abuse.
-Data is hard to come by, however, as starting in 2025, ICE stopped complying with a federal law which required them to report data on transgender people in their custody.
+In May 2026, the administration announced that it was investigating Smith College, a women's college in Northampton, Massachusetts, for allowing transgender students to attend, alleging that the policy was a violation of Title IX.

 International actions

 The Trump administration's anti-transgender agenda has not been confined to U.S. borders but has also been aggressively promoted in international forums, particularly at the United Nations.
 American delegates have repeatedly objected to the inclusion of the word "gender" in resolutions across a wide range of issues, from global health and women's rights to environmental treaties on chemical pollution.
 By insisting that only "biological sex" be recognized in official documents, U.S. representatives have disrupted negotiations, slowed consensus-building, and aligned American positions with those of more repressive regimes.

 Human rights experts warn that these interventions send a global signal that the rights of transgender, non-binary, and intersex people are negotiable, undermining decades of international progress toward gender equality.
 The Trump administration has also tied its stance to broader nationalist goals, suggesting that foreign aid may be contingent on countries adopting similar language, thereby leveraging U.S. power to export its anti-trans policies abroad.

+The 2024 Country Reports on Human Rights Practices that was released under the second Trump administration was noted for the complete removal of any mention of discrimination and violence against LGBTQ people compared to previous reports.

+During the 90 day pause on aid funding, a waiver was issued to continue providing HIV treatment during the pause, but this waiver excluded the provision of such treatment for gay men, bisexual men, and transgender women.